z0rr0/cpucheck/README.md

 - There are N workers (where N is runtime.NumCPU).
 - A worker gets pseudo random bytes and calculates SHA-256 sum for it.
+- The cycle repeats for every worker during the time period.

 ### Build